-(Keep the phone numbers for your vet, the closest animal emergency center and the National Animal Poison Control Center (NAPCC) in a place that’s easy to find (see below for a short list).
+(Keep our phone number, the closest animal emergency center, and the ASPCA Animal Poison Control in a place that’s easy to find (see below for a short list).
 Also, take a drive by the ER during daylight hours, to be sure you can find it in an emergency when you may be panicked and not thinking clearly.

 ASPCA’s Animal Poison Control Center (if you think your pet may have ingested a potentially poisonous substance)